linked in pixel

 The Desi Roth Harrison Center for Multiple Sclerosis (MS)

-Multiple sclerosis is an autoimmune disease that occurs when your immune system attacks your central nervous system.
+Multiple sclerosis is an autoimmune disease in which your immune system attacks your central nervous system.
 That causes damage to the myelin sheath, which is the fatty tissue that protects your nerve fibers.
 Without that protection, your nerve cells become damaged and scarred in multiple areas, which is why the condition is called multiple sclerosis.
 When your nerves are damaged, your central nervous system can’t process information correctly.
-For example, if multiple sclerosis damages your optic nerve, your brain can’t tell your eyes to do their job the way they used to, and you may experience vision problems.

 Scientists are still studying what might cause multiple sclerosis.
 Almost 1 million people in the United States have the condition.
 Multiple sclerosis can affect anyone, but women are three times more likely than men to have multiple sclerosis, and white people of northern European ancestry are at a higher risk than people of other races and ancestries.
 While it is commonly diagnosed between the ages of 20 to 50, multiple sclerosis is also found in children and seniors.